Product Owner vs. Product Manager

 Modern product management started in 1931 with a memo written by Neil H. McElroy, who eventually was the Secretary of Defense and helped found NASA, at Procter & Gamble as a justification to hire more people.

 His 800 word memo basically described “brand men” and their responsibility for a brand, which included tracking sales to managing the product, advertising, and promotions, which all needed to be done through field testing and client interaction.

 McElroy’s influence extended to Bill Hewlett and David Packard who interpreted the “brand men” memo as needing to put decision making as close as possible to the customer, essentially making the product manager the voice of the customer.

-As the tech world started blossoming, however, the roles started to blend into one where companies creating entirely new industries couldn’t rely exclusively on packaging and pricing of a commodity to succeed.
-This need brought product development back into the product management role.
+As the tech world started blossoming, the roles started to blend into one where companies creating entirely new industries couldn’t rely solely on the packaging and commodity pricing to succeed.

-Nowadays, Marketing has evolved to be about owning the brand and customer acquisition, whilst product managers owns the value proposition and development of the product.
+Nowadays, Marketing has evolved to be about owning the brand and customer acquisition, whilst product managers own the value proposition and development of the product.